 Featured Online MSN Programs

 Where Do Ambulatory Care Nurses Work?

 Ambulatory care nursing can take place in any healthcare setting except for inpatient care.
 In 2017, 9.4% of nurses worked in an ambulatory setting making it the second-most popular employment setting for registered nurses (RNs).

-- Ambulatory care nurses help treat acute and chronic conditions, undertake tasks such as administering IV medication and monitoring patients during and after treatment, and ensure patients are safe to go home after same-day procedures.
+Ambulatory care nurses help treat acute and chronic conditions, undertake tasks such as administering intravenous medication and monitoring patients during and after treatment, and ensure patients are safe to go home after same-day procedures.